 Rapid Reporter is an automation testing tool for session-based testing and thus offers SBTM or session-based test management solutions.
 It uses SBTM to review the notes for the completion of the exploratory testing process.
 These notes are taken by SBTM during the uninterrupted session testing.
 It is an open-source, efficient and reliable tool that helps to detect bottlenecks in software through exploratory testing.
-Also, Rapid Reporter can be used across different computer machines with the aid of USB disk-on-key.
+Also, Rapid Reporter can be used across different computer machines with the aid of a USB disk-on-key.
 Easy use and efficient results make Rapid Reporter an efficient solution for exploratory testing.

 It is a simple testing tool that functions as a cloud computing service.
 In short, customers only need to pay for the requested services.
 Testuff, in addition, overcomes almost all limitations of exploratory testing and mitigates associated risks.
-Highlights

 - The process of planning and implementing tests can be carried out in simple steps.